bge-barcoding/ibol-europe-gaplist-app/doc/README.md

 > **Important**: if you wish to update/commit `target_list.html` generated, and update the online interface
 > (read [here](#target-list-interfaces))
-> it is important that you update the dates in the `target_list_template.html` as well.
-Check the commits
-> introducing modifications to that file to see what dates should be modified.

 The HTML file `target_list.html` located in `/html/`, can be then opened in the web browser.